Skip to content

 10 Best Things to Do When in Rome

 The Vatican is well worth the visit when you come to Rome.
-The Vatican is the headquarters of the Roman Catholic Church, the site of the tomb of the Apostle Saint Peter and home to the Pope but this does not mean that you have to be a part of the Catholic Church to go to the Vatican and truly appreciate it in all its glory.
-The Vatican Museum will have you in awe at its beautiful interiors and historical collection.
+The Vatican is the headquarters of the Roman Catholic Church, the site of the tomb of the Apostle Saint Peter and home to the Pope, but this does not mean that you have to be a part of the Catholic Church to go to the Vatican and genuinely appreciate it in all its glory.
+The Vatican Museum will have you in awe of its beautiful interiors and historical collection.

-Some highlights from the Vatican Museum are the Laocoön and his Sons sculpture, the Porphyry Basin, Raphael’s School of Athens painting, the Tapestries Hall, Gallery of Statues and Egyptian Museum.
-Also inside the Vatican Museum is the Sistine Chapel which contains Michaelanglo’s best known work.
+Some highlights from the Vatican Museum are the Laocoön and his Sons sculpture, the Porphyry Basin, Raphael’s School of Athens painting, the Tapestries Hall, the Gallery of Statues and the Egyptian Museum.
+Also inside the Vatican Museum is the Sistine Chapel, which contains Michaelanglo’s best-known work.
 The scale of the frescoes will astonish you with their striking colours.
-You should note that you are not allowed to take pictures inside the Sistine Chapel and you must cover your shoulders and knees when entering.
-Seeing the Sistine Chapel in person is definitely something everyone has to experience once in their lifetime and is a must do on your list of things to do when in Rome.
+You should note that you are not allowed to take pictures inside the Sistine Chapel and must cover your shoulders and knees when entering.
+Seeing the Sistine Chapel in person is something everyone has to experience once in their lifetime and is a must-do on your list of things to do when in Rome.

 7. The Pantheon